hluk/CopyQ/src/scriptable/README.md

 ###### ByteArray data(mimeType)

-Returns data for command (item data, clipboard data or text from action dialog).
+Returns data for automatic commands or selected items.

+If run from menu or using non-global shortcut the data are taken from selected items.

+If run for automatic command the data are clipboard content.

 ###### ByteArray setData(mimeType, data)

-Modifies data passed to automatic commands or selected items if run from menu or using shortcut.
+Modifies data for `data()` and new clipboard item.

 Next automatic command will get updated data.